Large Deviations for Processes in Random Environments with Jumps: Processes in Random Environments with Teleports

+{\bf Proof of Theorem \ref{det_process}.} The proof will proceed in the same way as in the discrete case.
+We will first prove the existence of the concave function $\phi^l:\mathbb R_+\to\bar{\mathbb R}$ such that for all $k\in\mathbb R_+$:

+As in the discrete case we see that there is a function $\Phi:\mathbb R^d\to\mathbb R$ such that $\phi^l(k)=\Phi\left(\frac lk\right)$.
+In order to prove (\ref{cont_probabilities}) we will establish the inequality that has precisely the same form as (\ref{sub_add}), with a difference that our stopping times are defined in the continuous setting.
+The proof will be adapted to the continuous in the similar way as the proof of Lemma \ref{first_lemma_cont}.
+In the proof of the mentioned lemma we needed to construct a trap that will hold the process.
+Here we need a tunnel that will take the process to the environment sufficiently far away from the previously visited sites.

-{\bf Proof of the Theorem \ref{det_process}.} The proof will proceed in the same way as in the discrete case once we establish the inequality (\ref{sub_add}).
-Denote by $Q$ the parallelepiped $\{\lceil 2L\rceil\}\times [-5,5]^{d-1}$.
-Similarly to the proof of the lemma \ref{first_lemma_cont}, denote by $S_u$ the surface consisting only of faces of the grid of size $\lceil 2L\rceil$ that is in front of $Z_u$ when looking from the origin in the direction $l$.
-Denote by $Q_u$ the appropriate isometric transformation of $Q$ to be on the side of $S_u$ opposite to the origin such that $Q_u$ contains on one of its faces the hitting point of $S_u$ by the process $X_t$.
+We start by considering the parallelepiped $Q=\left[0,\lceil nL\rceil\right]\times [-3,3]^{d-1}$.
+Here $n$ is an integer that is going to be specified in a moment.
+It will depend on $d$ and $l$ only.
+Similarly to the proof of Lemma \ref{first_lemma_cont}, denote by $S_u$ the surface consisting only of faces of the grid of size $\lceil nL\rceil$ that is in front of $Z_u$ when looking from the origin in the direction $l$.
+Denote by $Q'_u$ the appropriate rotation and translation of $Q$ so it ends up on the side of $S_u$ opposite to the origin.
+Moreover, $Q'_u$ can be placed in such a way that the hitting point of $c_{\varepsilon}(S_u)$ by the process $X_t$ is inside $Q_u'$ and located within $\varepsilon$ of the base of $Q'_u$ (here by base we mean a $d-1$-dimensional face congruent to $[-3,3]^{d-1}$).
+We choose the integer $n$ so that there is a hyperplane $Z_y$ orthogonal to $l$ that cuts $Q'_u$ in two prisms each of which has the shortest altitude of at least $2L$.
+Denote by $Q_u$ the one of the prisms that contains the hitting point of the process $X_t$.

-Denote by $B_1$ the event that after reaching the surface $S_u$ the process encounters the environment that is going to take it to through the parallelepiped $Q_u$ in time less than $4L/{\delta_0}$.
+Denote by $\hat T_u$ the hitting time of $c_{\varepsilon}(S_u)$.
+Denote by $B_1$ the event that after reaching the surface $c_{\varepsilon}(S_u)$, the process encounters the environment that is going to take it through the polytope $Q_u$ in time less than $4L/{\delta_0}$.
+Such an environment can be constructed in the following way.
+We require that the vector field $b$ satisfies $b\cdot l>\frac{\delta_0}2$ in the central cells of $Q_u$.
+The outer cells serve as traps that bring the process towards the central cells.
+More precisely if $C$ is one of the outer cells, we choose a vector $v_C$ that points from the center of $C$ towards the simplex that is shared with one of the interior cubes and that satisfies $v_C\cdot l>0$.
+We require $b$ to satisfy